 Finish with editing

 When you are done shooting, your image may not be ready for use.
 If you have a photo editor, such as Photoshop, you may be able to correct for some composition and exposure problems.
-If you do not, your marketing specialist can help at no charge.
+If you do not, University Relations can help at no charge.

 Simpling adjusting contrast, tone, and color as well as cropping to the rule of thirds can go a long way.